- 📖 Geeky Medics OSCE Book

 DNACPR status: No DNACPR status recorded

-Day 3 post laparoscopic cholecystitis – hypotensive, tachycardic, pyrexial and vomiting (guarding around surgical site).
+- Day 3 post laparoscopic cholecystitis – hypotensive, tachycardic, pyrexial and vomiting (guarding around surgical site).

-Impression: Likely anastamotic leak post laparoscopic cholecystectomy
+Impression: Likely anastomotic leak post laparoscopic cholecystectomy

-Ensure “Sepsis 6” has been completed in light of septic picture
+- Ensure “Sepsis 6” has been completed in light of septic picture

-Assess response to 500mls IV Hartmans
+- Assess response to 500mls IV Hartmans

-Inform surgical registrar – will need senior review ?return to theatre
+- Inform surgical registrar – will need senior review ?return to theatre

-Inform anaesthetics and theatre co-ordinator if surgical registrar believes likely to return to theatre – may need HDU/ITU bed postoperatively for possible inotropic support
+- Inform anaesthetics and theatre co-ordinator if surgical registrar believes likely to return to theatre – may need HDU/ITU bed post-operatively for possible inotropic support

-Get consent form ready for registrar arrival
+- Get consent form ready for registrar arrival

 FY2 General Surgery